 In doing so Beard quickly noted that she was not simply interested in these stories of sexual violence for what they can tell us about the Romans, but that she was equally interested “to think [on] how and why they have been embraced, paraded and debated in Western culture ever since.”
-As examples of this continued interest with Lucretia throughout the centuries she mentioned St Augustine, Boccaccio, Chaucer, Machiavelli, Pushkin, Shakespeare, and more recently the French playwright Jean Giraudoux and the operatic engagement of Benjamin Britten and that “there’s literally hundreds more.”
+As examples of this continued interest with Lucretia throughout the centuries she mentioned St Augustine, Boccaccio, Chaucer, Machiavelli, Pushkin, Shakespeare, and more recently the French playwright Jean Giraudoux and the operatic engagement of Benjamin Britten and, further stating that “there’s literally hundreds more.”
 On a conceptual level, as Beard went on to explain, the importance of the story of Lucretia (particularly in the west) is illustrated by the fact that “when we debate rape, when we debate issues of consent – and what counts as consent – we are still debating questions that were raised in the ancient world often by this story.”
 And it is at this point in her lecture that she turned to look at the story of Lucretia in more detail.

 She focused on the version of Lucretia’s story told by Livy during the reign of the first emperor Augustus at the end of the first century BCE.
-The story speaks of roman ‘officers’ away sieging a nearby city (including Sextus Tarquinius the king’s son and Lucretia’s husband Tarquinius Collatinus) who, while getting drunk one evening, are debating whose wife is better.
+The story speaks of Roman ‘officers’ away sieging a nearby city (including Sextus Tarquinius the king’s son and Lucretia’s husband Tarquinius Collatinus) who, while getting drunk one evening, are debating whose wife is better.
 In order to settle the dispute they decide to ride back to Rome to see what their wives are doing.
 When they get home they find that most of the women were enjoying themselves “doing much what the men were,” except Lucretia who was busy “spinning and weaving.”
 As such, Lucretia was seen to be the better wife and having won the debate Collatinus invited the men into his home at which point Sextus Tarquinius was overtaken by “the desire to take her sexually by force” because of her perceived beauty and purity.
 He departed that evening not having acted on those desires only to return a few nights later to force her to sleep with him.
 Lucretia then sends word to her husband of what happened and insists upon her innocence and “calls on them to avenge what will be her suicide” saying that “’I am not going to provide an example (or justification) for an unchaste woman to go on living.’”
-Lucretia then follows through with her word by plunging a dagger into herself and a friend of her father and husband Marcus Junius Brutus takes that dagger “and vows to depose the monarchy and drive the whole family of the king out of town.”
+Lucretia then follows through with her word by plunging a dagger into herself.
+Then a friend of her father and husband Marcus Junius Brutus takes that dagger “and vows to depose the monarchy and drive the whole family of the king out of town.”
 Beard went on to point out that this Brutus is a “mythical ancestor” of the Brutus who was the leader of the plot to assassinate Julius Caesar, illustrating the “layered complexity of this myth and history.”